hydna/hydna-text/introduction.md

 You encountered the *URI* `demo.hydna.net/1234` in the example above.

-- `<host>` is the host you connect to and you're supplied with one when you sign up for an account.
+- `<host>` is the host you connect to.
+You're supplied with one when you sign up for an account.
 - `[:port]` is the port on which connections are established (default: 80, you should typically never need to specify a different port).